Resize Image Online

 - 3

-When the link icon shows (default), width and height change together to preserve aspect ratio.
-Click to break the link and resize freely.
+When the link icon shows (the default), width and height change together to preserve the aspect ratio.
+Click it to break the link and resize freely to a non-proportional size.

 - 4